sanand0/tdsdata/README.md

 Utilities to create datasets for the [Tools in Data Science](https://tds.s-anand.net/) course.

-## HTML files for crawling
+## Crawl HTML

-`make_html.py` generates a connected web of HTML files with random paths and cross-links for testing crawlers, web scrapers, and link analysis tools.
+`crawl_html.py` generates a connected web of HTML files with random paths and cross-links for testing crawlers, web scrapers, and link analysis tools.
 It creates a hierarchical structure of HTML files (0-3 levels deep) with:

 - Random English words for file and directory names.
 It uses the environment variable `RANDOM_SEED` for reproducible generation.
 - Generates multiple files at each level